BBC Radio Wales: Transmission

 On 24 October 2018, the station increased its FM coverage in North East and Mid Wales by taking over 32 transmitters previously used by BBC Radio 3.
 The changeover allowed an estimated 400,000 listeners to receive Radio Wales on FM, extending its reach to a potential 91% of households in Wales.

-Regional opt-outs have been established for sports coverage on FM; specifically live football commentaries involving Cardiff City in the South East, Swansea City in the South West and Wrexham in the North.
+Regional opt-outs have been established for sports coverage on FM; specifically live football commentaries involving Cardiff City in the south-east, Swansea City in the south-west and Wrexham in the north.

+BBC Radio Wales's medium wave broadcasts on 1125 kHz were discontinued on 2 April 2020, with 657 kHz and most transmitters operating on 882 kHz following suit on 8 June 2021.
+The Washford transmitter on 882 kHz is the final BBC Radio Wales medium wave transmitter on air ever since.

 Race discrimination case

 In 2001, presenter Lionel Kelleway won a case for racial discrimination against BBC Radio Wales, when they dropped his Landmark series, which won Sony Awards in 1991 and 1992, after around ten years, because of his English accent.